-Buying Puerto Rican beans isn’t all you need to do to make your coffee Puerto Rican-style.
+Buying the best Puerto Rican coffee beans isn’t all you need to do to make your coffee Puerto Rican-style.
 Traditional Puerto Rican coffee, called café con leche, is made by boiling very finely ground coffee in water.
 Use one heaping tablespoon of ground coffee per cup of water.

 The real key to Puerto Rican coffee comes at the end.
 To finish it off and make it a true café con leche, which translates as “coffee with milk,” Puerto Ricans add lots of milk and sugar.
 A classic recipe is half coffee, half milk, and plenty of sugar to taste.

 The results are in!
-Our favorite Puerto Rican coffee is Alto Grande’s Premium Whole Bean Coffee.
+Our favorite Puerto Rican coffee is Volcanica’s Hacienda San Pedro, which is newly available and offers unbeatable flavor.
 Rich, chocolatey, and smooth, these beans could be your new favorite.
+Alto Grande’s Premium Whole Bean Coffee is another delicious, complex option.
 If you prefer not to grind your beans, you may want to give Café Yaucono’s Puerto Rican Ground Coffee a try.
 This delicious coffee is well-priced, full-bodied, and wonderfully aromatic.

 Featured image credit: 12019, Pixabay

 - Comparison of our Favorite Products in 2023